-- You will return to the recovery area to rest. - Once recovered you may eat and drink as normal. - You may still have a little wind; this is natural. - The nurse will tell you the result of the examination before you go home.
-Any biopsy result will take longer. - After sedation, you may feel a little light headed for the rest of the day and possibly the next day as well. - A letter will be sent to your GP.
+- You will return to the recovery area to rest. - If you did not have sedation you can go home as you wish. - If you had sedation you will need to rest for at least 45 minutes. - Once recovered you may eat and drink as normal. - You may still have a little wind; this is natural. - Before you go home the nurse will tell you the result of the examination and any treatments that may be necessary.
+Any biopsy result will take longer. - A letter will be sent to your GP.